Climbing Mount Olympus in Greece became a dream of mine after my next-door neighbor mentioned that he had climbed Mount Olympus.

 Very keen hikers have even been known to walk from Litochoro to Prionia.
 You have to be very keen to do that in my opinion, but if you’re extremely fit, why not?

-It does add another 4-5 hours to the journey, which for an unfit hiker could turn into 8 hours, so I don’t advise to do it unless you’re a very fast walker.
+It does add another 4-5 hours to the journey, which could turn into 8 hours for an unfit hiker, so I don’t advise to do it unless you’re a swift walker.

 If you’re a slow coach, you might want to do this on another day.
 You can always walk back from Prionia to Litochoro if you have the time.